 - Avoid misting the plant at night.

-- Fixed copper or streptomycin is an efficient antibacterial when applied weekly during rainy weather when leaves and shoots develop.
+- Fixed copper or streptomycin is an efficient antibacterial that should be applied weekly during rainy weather when leaves and shoots develop.

 - Lastly, keep your sanitation practices as straightforward as feasible.
 Clean and de-soil tools regularly.

-Purple Anthurium is a cherished item since the beautiful plant’s purple blooms can brighten up any room.
+Purple Anthurium is cherished since the beautiful plant’s purple blooms can brighten up any room.

 It is a low-maintenance plant that will thrive even with little care, giving you more free time.
-When the growth conditions are ideal throughout the year, the plant will blossom.
+The plant will blossom when the growth conditions are ideal throughout the year.

 I hope this care guide will help your Anthurium become healthy and thrive happily.